-Gryphon is so angry about the dishonor of Martano that he returns to his quarters before the feast.
-Martano switches arms with him while he sleeps and takes credit for his great victory at the the feast.
+Gryphon is so angry about the dishonor of Martano and weary from fighting so many knights that he returns to his quarters before the feast.
+Martano switches arms with him while he sleeps and takes credit for his great victory.
 When Gryphon shows up in Martano’s arms to avenge the treachery, King Norandino and all the others assume he is Martano and throw him in chains for besmirching the honor of the tournament champion.
 The people of Damascus parade him in a prison cart, mocking him and abusing him for being a liar and a coward.

 When they remove the chains from the confused and horrified knight, he immediately grabs a sword and shield and proceeds to kill everyone in reach.
 Thinking that the people of Damascus must be very wicked indeed to abuse a valiant man, he unleashes bloody vengeance on the entire city.
 Norandino’s knights rush to stop him and he makes a heroic stand on a bridge leading to the city’s temple.
 As he creates giant mounds of corpses and wounded all around him, Norandino realizes they have made a terrible mistake and calls for a halt to the fighting.
 He prostrates all of Damascus before Gryphon in apology and puts his surgeons to work on his wounds for several days.